metaplex-foundation/developer-hub/src/pages/candy-machine/custom-guards/generating-client.md

 description: How to generate a Umi compatible client for your custom guards.
 ---

-Once you have written your custom guard for the Candy Machine Guard program you'll need to generate a Kinobi client that works with the Umi SDK.
+Once you have written your custom guard for the Candy Machine Guard program you'll need to generate a Kinobi client that works with the Umi SDK to for example be able to use your guard in a frontend.

 ## Generate IDL and Initial Client